kkap250901/Kush-kapur/README.md

 Data Scientist (Sector Data Analyst)
 3-month internship in one of the largest multi-strategy hedge funds with an AUM of $20 billion
-* Developed a scalable general revenue prediction model using IMS, Symphony, and Actuals data, incorporating time series forecasting and Optuna Bayesian hyperparameter tuning for adaptability to various healthcare drugs.
+* Developed a scalable general revenue prediction model using proprietary data, incorporating time series forecasting and Optuna Bayesian hyperparameter tuning for adaptability to various healthcare drugs.
 * This model achieved an average mean absolute percentage error of 8% in the test case for 9 drugs.
-* Cleaned and processed Cirium and web scraped flight tracking data, achieving 100% Airbus coverage.
-Employed XGBoost for forecasting Airbus monthly delivery for Industrials PM teams, with a minor 5-delivery deviation in July 2023.
+* Cleaned and processed Cirium and web scraped flight tracking data, achieving 99% Airbus planes coverage.
+* Employed XGBoost for forecasting Airbus monthly delivery for Industrials PM teams, with a minor 5-delivery deviation in July 2023.
 * Pioneered a centralized Large Language Model (using OpenAI API) product for SDAs, automating data exploration, dashboard creation, and KPI forecasting, streamlining a time-intensive process.